 The meals that are donated include complete nutritious meals including rice, pasta, beans, vegetables and meat, to nutrient fortified biscuits and date bars depending on the location and program.
 The Woodgates’ goal is to eventually provide 1 million meals a year through Cuddle+Kind sales and donations.

 Holt Renfrew has consistently demonstrated a strong commitment to charity, beginning with 2013’s H Project, an in-store shop that supports global cultures, crafts and artisans.
 The shop features items made that are socially responsible, sustainable and fits within the Holt Renfrew fashion luxury ethos, offering exclusive designer collaborations and creating unique merchandise opportunities to support worldwide charitable partnerships.

 Uncrate India, FEED totes and mittens to benefit Movember are some of Holt Renfrew’s past initiatives.

 Holt Renfrew also supports local and national charities.
 Programs include Charitable Shopping Nights whereby registered charities can use Holt Renfrew spaces to engage in a luxury private shopping event, with the retailer donating 10% of all sales made to the group’s charity or charity of choice.

 Holt & Renfrew was founded in Quebec City in 1837 by William Henderson as a fur and hat shop, went through several ownership changes and was eventually bought by Galen and Hilary Weston in 1986.
-There are currently seven high-end retail Holt Renfrew stores in Toronto, Montreal and Vancouver.NIKE
+There are currently seven high-end retail Holt Renfrew stores in Toronto, Montreal and Vancouver.nike headquarters Sneakers

 * Samaritanmag.com is an online magazine covering the good deeds of individuals, charities and businesses.